 At Creative Family Connections, we are proud to work with an incredible group of healthy, educated, fun, and sincere women who decide to become surrogates.
 It takes a compassionate, exceptional person to become a surrogate.
 Our team has the honor of helping you give to another family in one of the most selfless and loving ways possible.

 Are you hoping to become a surrogate and help a couple build their family through surrogacy?
 Seeing your intended parents or intended parent hold their baby or babies (in the case of a twin surrogate pregnancy) for the first time at the hospital or birthing center with your family and theirs is truly such a beautiful, miraculous moment.
 But finding that right surrogacy agency to help you on your surrogacy journey can be a roller coaster in and of itself.
 Meeting your intended parents for the first time right from the safety of your home is an amazing feeling.
-Not to worry, you’ll have a case manager to help you with each and every step of your journey.
+Not to worry, you’ll have a journey coordinator to help you with each and every step of your journey.

 We are so grateful to the incredible women who feel that their own family is complete, have had easy pregnancies (and loved being pregnant!), want to change someone else’s lives to allow them to experience the joy of parenthood, and are willing to take on another pregnancy, fully aware of the fact that any pregnancy or surrogate pregnancy could be the last.
 The American Society for Reproductive Medicine (ASRM) has created countless resources for surrogacy professionals and intended parents, and guidelines for screening gestational surrogates.
 Surrogacy agencies and IVF clinics use these resources as just that, guidelines.
 In fact, many top surrogacy agencies, like us, Creative Family Connections, and IVF clinics impose even stricter requirements to help make a surrogacy journey as happy and healthy as possible.